 : If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you (including the comments mentioned above).
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.

 All your comments go through an automated spam filter.
 We have to do this because you keep trying to sell us erection pills and SEO advice.
 If you just kept the conversation about fingerflips and pogo tricks, this wouldn’t be an issue.
 You’ve really bought it on yourselves.

 How we protect your data

-Due to the fact this website is devoted to teaching freestyle tricks, we have no desire to collect any of your data – and as only one person gets to look at the back end of this site anyway, so that data we’re not collecting is pretty damned safe.
+Due to the fact this website is devoted to teaching freestyle tricks, we have no desire to collect any of your data – and as only one person (and an East German) gets to look at the back end of this site anyway, that data we’re not collecting is pretty damned safe.